0131 651 6444/ 07386656710 step@ed.ac.uk

 Article 42 Knowledge of rights

-STEP Events
+STEP EVENTS

 STEP events are free and accessible to all involved in the delivery of education for Gypsy/Traveller young people.
 Scroll through the months on the calendar and click on each event to find out more or join a live session.